RitvikPrabhu/interviewCode/README.md

 # interviewCode
-This repository contains Leet Code questions that I find important
+This repository contains Leet Code questions that I solve in python